tinacms/markdown-bot/README.md

 1. As a Github app (self-hosted)
 2. As a Github action

-A github app can be hosted on any hosting platform that supports node.js, it can be also be hosted in a serverless environment such as AWS Lambda or Netlify Functions.
+A GitHub App can be hosted on any hosting platform that supports Node.js.
+It can be also be hosted in a serverless environment such as AWS Lambda or Netlify Functions.

-> NOTE: Serverless functions sometime have timeout limitations or sometimes stop after a request responds with e 202 status code (This is the behavior in vercel).
+> NOTE: Serverless functions sometimes have timeout limitations or stop after a request responds with a 202 status code (This is the behavior in Vercel).
 This may cause the bot to fail if the OpenAI API takes too long to respond.

-A Github action is hosted by Github and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct format.
+A GitHub Action is hosted by Github and will run on every comment to the repo, the action will only respond to comments on a PR and only if the comment follows the correct format.

 The bot responds to a comment in the format `ai fix: <filename>` or `ai fix: <file1>, <file2>`.
-A prompt can also be added by adding a adding `prompt: <prompt>` after the filename to the to the comment.
+A prompt can also be added by adding `prompt: <prompt>` after the filename to the to the comment.

 For example: